-Guy suggests to try 'First Early Market' or 'Wintergreen' varieties for open, spicy-flavored greens that are ideal for stir-fries.
+For those who want to know how to grow cabbage, planting spring varieties is a great way to use some of the space that is becoming available on your plot now.
+We recommend trying 'First Early Market' or 'Wintergreen' varieties for open, spicy flavored greens that are ideal for stir-fries.
 You can also try the old favorite 'Durham Early' – a reliable grower which will be ready to harvest in February.

 The simple carrot is a staple in kitchens – from crunchy coleslaws to delicious stocks for hearty stews.
-And, ones grown at home are far superior than the kinds you find on the supermarket shelf.
+And we believe those grown at home are far superior to the kinds you find on the supermarket shelf.
 They simply had to make our list of the top vegetables to plant in July, especially if you pick robust varieties which will tolerate winter soils (such as 'Autumn King').

-Lucy Chamberlain, Fruit and Veg Expert from Amateur Gardening, says that she's sown drills of carrots in late July or early August for years, and it works a treat.
-'The roots grow quickly in the warm summer soil,' she says, and by late September, they'll have reached a perfectly petite size that makes an ideal addition to roast dinners and casseroles.
-They won't get much larger due to the cooler temperatures, but can provide a healthy harvest right up until March.
+If you would like to know how to grow carrots with real crunch, Lucy Chamberlain recommends making sown drills of carrots in late July.
+Carrots are some of the best vegetables to grow in raised beds and the roots grow quickly in the warm summer soil, says Lucy.
+By late September, they'll have reached a perfectly petite size that makes an ideal addition to roast dinners and casseroles.
+They won't get much larger due to the cooler temperatures, but they can provide a healthy harvest right up until March.

 You may have sown peas way back in spring, in which case you'll already be plucking their sweet pods for use in summer salads.
-If you're quick, there's still time to plant a final lot of seeds to enjoy before the frosts.
+But as anyone who knows how to grow peas will tell you, there's still time to squeeze in some more – particularly if you've developed a passion for those poppable pods.
+So if you're quick, plant a final lot of seeds to enjoy before the frosts.

 - Pick a weed-free position on moist, fertile, well-drained soil in full sun.
 If your soil is acidic, then the RHS suggests to add lime before sowing.

-- Direct sow your pea seeds into flat bottomed drills at a distance of 2in (5cm) apart, and 1 1/2in (4cm) deep, as recommends Thompson & Morgan.
+- Direct sow your pea seeds into flat bottomed drills at a distance of 2in (5cm) apart, and 1 1/2in (4cm) deep.
 Allow a distance of 30in (75cm) between rows.

-- Keep the plants well watered and supported with canes or sturdy twigs.
+- Keep the plants well watered, especially around flowering and podding.